-There is no law in Texas forcing landlords to ask for security deposits from tenants.
+There is no landlord-tenant law in Texas forcing landlords to ask for security deposits from tenants.
 Many landlords still require it before they exchange keys with a tenant and will include provisions in the lease agreement.

-Since it’s a requirement in most leases, many states have security deposit laws to help avoid issues regarding its use and return.
+Since it’s a requirement in most lease agreements, many states have security deposit laws to help avoid issues regarding its use and return.
 There are specific requirements for security deposits under Texas law.

 According to Texas security deposit laws: